RTXT25/TPTBF/docs/tutorials/making-a-game.md

 ## Upgrades

-Upgrades are one of several Big Features in TMT, and most of them work the same way.
+Upgrades are one of several Big Features in Incrementum, and most of them work the same way.
 Most of what applies to upgrades applies to milestones, buyables, etc. To add upgrades to your layer, after all of the other features, add a comma to the end of the last one, and then put:

 ```js
     upgrades: {